I want this video somewhere I can find it when I need it. So here it is. Stolen from someone else's blog. Now it's mine. But I'm sharing... :)

 BUT in terms of active users - those who blog, upload video, photos, music, social network _ Australia is behind these guys (probably because our broadband is so bad)

 There are 625m approx active users in the world: leading the charge is USA, Canada, Brazil, France and Germany.
+This is according to a survey of 22,729 users in 38 countries.

 In the past year, the growing areas of activity are: watching video online; listening online; visiting friend's social network page; creating a social network page; commenting on blogs and then uploading photos and video.